 The balance sheet: one of the three main financial statements

-Incorporated businesses must include income statements, cash flow statements and balance sheets in their financial reports.
+Incorporated businesses need to include income statements, cash flow statements and balance sheets in their financial reports.
 They can use these to report to tax and regulatory authorities and shareholders.
-Small businesses can use balance sheets to get a snapshot of their position and compare their financial situation over time.
+Small businesses can use balance sheets to get a snapshot of their position and compare their financial health over time.

 Before getting into the balance sheet, here are short definitions of the other key financial statements: